-Current Bitcoin and Ethereum blockchain database design have problems such as high computational cost, and slow writing and querying data\cite{blockchain}, but there are existing third-generation blockchain databases now whose performance, such as throughput, can be comparable to databases of VISA credit card companies\cite{mcconaghy2016bigchaindb}\cite{visa_throughput}.
-Since the third-generation blockchain database has no mature commercial development and lacks a mature platform to support the development of smart contracts, we still deploy our system on the Ethereum platform for simulation and evaluation.
+Current Bitcoin and Ethereum blockchain database designs have performance bottlenecks such as high computational cost and low transaction throughput\cite{blockchain}.
+Moreover, there are existing third-generation blockchain databases now whose performance, such as throughput, can be comparable to databases of VISA credit card companies\cite{mcconaghy2016bigchaindb}\cite{visa_throughput}.
+However, the third-generation blockchain database has no mature commercial development and lacks a mature platform to support the construction of smart contracts.
+Thus, we deploy our system on the mature platform Ethereum for simulation and evaluation.